CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 Before using this tool, you will have to :

-* Create an application on AIP Console and keep its GUID, as it is our only way to uniquely identify which application is targeted.
-* NOT YET IMPLEMENTED <s>Generate an API Token for your user.
-See below in the "Token" chapter to see different methods for passing the token to AIP Console CLI Tool.</s>
+* Generate an API Token for your user.
+See below in the "Token" chapter to see different methods for passing the token to AIP Console CLI Tool.
 * Prepare your source code as a ZIP file that will be uploaded to AIP Console.

 **NB:** The provided ZIP file structure will be better processed if you separate each technology into a specific root folder.

 ### Basic Usage